What does district health services provide?

 - If you do not have a physician, your child may have a physical for sports, working papers or the mandated grades (Pre-K, Kindergarten, 2nd, 4th, 7th, 10th) required by New York State at Access Health in Latham.
 Please call (518) 782-2200 to set up an appointment.
 However, it is always preferable that your own physician examine your child, as he/she knows your child best.

-- Scoliosis – Scoliosis (spinal curvature) screening for all students in grades 5-9.
+- Scoliosis Screening: At least once each school year for all students in grades 5-9.

 Students who get sick during the school day need to report to the school nurse before calling or texting a parent to come get them or leaving school on their own.
 Any student leaving school due to illness must be released by the school nurse.